TechMagic

 Before we get into the details, we need to figure out the basics: what a dedicated software development team is and how this model works.
 Let's start with the definition.

-Definition of a Dedicated Development Team
+Definition of a dedicated development team

 A dedicated development team is a cooperation model where a vendor is responsible for all the administrative, operational, and recruiting issues in building a team for a client according to the client’s specifications.
 The client, in its turn, participates in the selection of specialists and can take control of their management.
 The vendor handles all HR admin related to the staff.